Clicky

 • Orange – Rental.

 Since all keys are the same, you could program the learning keys to be fast, but you must have the dealership do it with their computer.
 I would do this all the time, I would make a customer’s learning key fast because they would never use the learning mode.
+They don’t include the learning keys anymore, and only do one key per unit.
+I find most people would lose the learning key anyway, but you can still get them if you want one.

-You can Program Multiple Watercraft alike
+You can Program Multiple Sea-Doo alike

-Can you program your Sea-Doo watercraft alike?
-You can program your two jet skis alike, so all keys will start either machine.
-But you need to let the dealership know to do this, and both units need to be there.
+Can you program the Sea-Doo alike?
+You can program two Sea-Doos alike, so all keys will start either machine.
+But you need to let the dealership know to do this, and both units need to be there!
+I would try to do this for customers who got two or more units from me because it’s not too difficult to do when prepping the units at the same time.

-Get A new lanyard Without going To The Dealership?
+Acquire a Key Without going To The Dealership?

-Do you really need to bring the whole jet ski to the dealership to get the lanyard programmed?
+Do you really need to bring the whole Sea-Doo to the dealership to get the key programmed?
 Unfortunately, you do, there is no other way.
+You need special software and hardware to program a digital key.
+I understand this can be a problem if you don’t live near a dealership.

-You could also buy the actual BUDS that the dealerships use (Amazon Link Ad) and program your own lanyards, reset your own maintenance lights and see any fault codes.
+The good news is that there are other companies that sell programmers.
+Many 3rd party repair shops tend to use these programmers so they can program the Sea-Doo.
+The CanDooPro is a DIY option.
+You could also buy the actual BUDS that the dealerships use (Amazon Link Ad) and program your own keys, reset your own maintenance lights and see any fault codes.
+If your Sea-Doo is made before 2002, you’ll need to use the CanDooPro.

 Replacing the Tether?

 The tether, or string, that connects the key to you and the Sea-Doo is the first thing to wear out.
+Over time, it stretches out and can crack, so it begs the question, can you simply replace the tether?

 DESS Post Problems

-The DESS post uses a type of reed switch which detects the magnet in the lanyard to let it know to power everything up and read the lanyard.
+The DESS post reads the key and knows when the key is on and off, so it can shut the engine off if you fall off.
+The DESS post uses a type of reed switch which detects the magnet in the key to let it know to power everything up and read the key.
 These reed switches are simple, but can wear out.
-You’ll know it’s bad when you put a magnet up to the DESS post and the Sea-Doo doesn’t respond.
+You’ll know it’s bad when you put a magnet up to the DESS post and the machine doesn’t respond.

-The older lanyards had metal contacts on the lanyard and DESS post itself that would read a ROM chip.
+The older keys had metal contacts on the lanyard and DESS post itself that would read a ROM chip.
 Corrosion would cause odd readings and errors.
 There was even a time when the DESS posts were just a fraction of a millimeter too big and made it hard to put on and read.
-The new style of lanyards are vastly better and more reliable, but still use the reed switch, so they can wear out.
+The modern gen style of keys are vastly better and more reliable, but still use the reed switch, so they can wear out.
+These reed switches don’t fail a lot, you might have to replace yours once, maybe twice.
+But it is something to keep in mind if you’re chasing a ghost of problems.

 AirTag

+If you keep losing your keys, one option is to use an AirTag attached to it.
+An AirTag works off other iPhones near it to update its location.
+It’s not a GPS locator, but it’s better than nothing.
 If you’re within 30 feet of the AirTag, you can use a modern iPhone to locate it within inches.
 If you’re over 30 feet, its location will be updated when an iPhone comes near it and does it securely.
+So if you have trouble with losing the keys, getting an AirTag can be a huge help.
+You will need to get a case so you can attach it to the key.

 Author